 -From Safety To Where.... ?, Joy Division

-Well, there is the music, but also partly because Ian Curtis and Kurt Cobain will remain young forever.
+Well, there's the music, but also partly because Ian Curtis and Kurt Cobain will remain young forever.
 They won’t grow into old rockers with mascara dripping off sagging, wrinkled faces.
 They won’t become old and boring and irrelevant.
 They won’t hack out passionless songs.
 They won’t release covers albums.
 They won’t go on reality TV shows.
 They remain as young and relevant today as they did when they decided to put a full stop to their life and work.
 It’s the James Dean syndrome: live fast, die young, leave a pretty corpse.

 Joy Division’s final album, Closer, is Curtis’s elaborate musical suicide note.
 His widow Deborah, in her book ‘Touching from a Distance’ alluded to the possibility that his death was planned quite early – that it was always on the cards he would kill himself, and assure his fame – which is quite a chilling thought.
 Certainly by the time Closer came around, his plans were quite far advanced, from the artwork (Jesus dead on a marble slab), to the title (closer, of course, to death).
-When his girlfriend, Annik heard it, she apparently went to Tony Wilson of Factory Records, crying, and said “Don’t you realize, he means it?” to which Wilson replied “Of course he doesn’t mean it, it’s art!”
+When his girlfriend, Annik heard it, she said to Tony Wilson of Factory Records: “Don’t you realize, he means it?”
+Wilson replied “Of course he doesn’t mean it, it’s art!”